briankoser/sfc-listeners-guide/episodes/0095-the-sfc-time-loop-the-lord-of-the-rings-trilogy.md

 <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/11/episode-94-the-hobbit-thats-what-im-tolkien-about/#t=3:50">3:50</a> Ben finds out that rings bounce (but not The One Ring!)

-{% workTitle "The Lord of the Rings" %} is a tragedy.
+{% work "The Lord of the Rings" %} is a tragedy.

 No one can resist the Ring: we are all powerless before evil.